 What inspired the founding of Free Range Lawyers?

 Three things came together.

 First, I wanted to share the remote-working love.
-Since moving to Australia, I’ve worked for law firms around the world from my home office at the top of a hill just outside Perth.
-It struck me that there was no reason why lawyers couldn’t have the same opportunity for this freedom and flexibility in their working lives.
+Since moving to Australia, I’ve worked for law firms worldwide from my home office just outside Perth.
+It struck me that there was no reason why lawyers couldn’t have similar opportunities for this freedom and flexibility.

 Actually, there might be a fourth factor: the tipping point was coming up with the name: once the ‘Free Range’ moniker hatched, I had to use it!

 Free Range Lawyers works fully remotely with lawyers and clients.
 Tell us more about this.